-The data was analyzed with Jamovi 1.1.9.0.
-Since the data for some connective type scores was not normal among participant groups, all the data was transformed1 for normality.
-With two decimals considered, the data for total scores, adversative connectives, causal connectives, and temporal connectives were normal in all children groups based on Skewness and Kurtosis values (George & Mallery, 2010) after the transformation (Adult data was normal for total scores and temporal connective scores).
-For the data that did not conform normality, non-parametric tests were used.
+The data were analyzed with Jamovi 1.1.9.0.
+Since the data for some connective type scores were not normal in some participant groups, all the data were transformed+ for normality.
+With two decimals considered, the data for total scores, adversative connectives, causal connectives, and temporal connectives were normal in all child groups based on Skewness and Kurtosis values (George & Mallery, 2010) after the transformation (Adult data was normal for total scores and temporal connective scores).
+For the data that did not conform to the normality assumptions, non-parametric tests were used.

-Due to a printing error in a number of tests, the answers for a single question (Question 22) were not reliable for some 3rd grader papers (28 papers) and thus removed.
-The question included the adversative connective yine de (however).
+Due to a printing error in some tests, the answers for a single question (Question 22) were not reliable for some 3^{rd} grader papers (28 papers) and thus removed.
+The question included the adversative connective vine de (however).
 Missing data rate around 5% or lower is inconsequential (Schafer, 1999); the removed data in our study accounted for 0.003% of the total data.
-Since the question numbers were equal across connective types, deleting the question from all dataset was not practical.
-Excluding the participants would mean losing roughly the half of the 3rd grades, which would reduce the statistical power of the study.
-We created two 3rd grader groups: missing data group (twenty-eight 3rd graders missing the data for the Question 22) and no missing data group (twentyseven 3rd graders without any missing data).
-To check the similarity of the test performances between two groups, we used Mann-Whitney U tests after excluding the Question 22.
-The results showed no significant differences between groups in total scores (p=0.219), adversative connective scores (p.=0.227), and the scores for the connective yine de (p=0.256).
-Having deciding that the groups were similar, the mean score for this single question was calculated based on the 3rd grader answers without the missing data, and this mean score (0.90) was used for replacing the missing data in the missing data group.
+Since the question numbers were equal across connective types, removing all the answers for this question from our dataset was not practical.
+Excluding the participants would mean losing roughly half of the 3rd graders, which would reduce the statistical power of the study.
+Instead, we created two 3rd grade groups: missing data group (twenty-eight 3rd graders missing the data for Question 22) and no missing data group (twenty-seven 3rd graders without any missing data).
+To check the similarity of the test performances between the two groups, we used Mann-Whitney U tests after excluding Question 22.
+The results showed no significant differences between the two groups in total scores (p=0.219), adversative connective scores (p.=0.227), and the scores for the connective yine de (p=0.256).
+Having decided that the groups were similar, the mean score for this single question was calculated based on the 3rd grader answers without the missing data, and this mean score (0.90) was used for replacing the missing data in the missing data group.